Social Care Practice

 You will engage in work based learning, making practical and conceptual connections between the academic study of sociology and criminology and work based activities.
 You will demonstrate an understanding of the importance of critical reflection.

-Criminology optional modules (years two and three):
+Criminology optional modules (year three):

 You will gain an understanding of the construction of deviant labels based on variables of ethnicity, gender and youth, and the relationship between these labels and crime.
 You will engage with issues surrounding experiences of crime and encounters with the criminal justice system.
 You will also compare crime policies on a national and international scale and look at a number of historical and contemporary case-studies.